straw-hat-team/adr/src/adrs/5177934677/README.md

   written by the platform.
 - Keys under a platform-owned prefix are reserved for that platform.
   Consumers `MUST NOT` write to a prefix they do not own.
-- This ADR does not enumerate reserved keys.
-Reserved keys live in the systems that define them.
+- `trogondb.com/` is reserved for TrogonDB platform-written annotations.
+  Callers `MUST NOT` write keys under this prefix unless they are acting as the platform component that owns the key.
+- Additional reserved prefixes `MUST` be documented by the system that owns them before they are used.

 ### Lifetime contract